Improved Bayes Risk Can Yield Reduced Social Welfare Under Competition: Additional Details of Simulations

+For Section \ref{subsec:image} and Section \ref{subsec:image10}, we ran over several trials for each data point and the error bars show two standard errors from the mean.
+For binary classification, the number of trials was 20 for $m = 3$ and $m = 4$ and 8 for $m =5$, $m = 6$, and $m = 8$.
+For 10-class classification, the number of trials was 40 for $m = 3$ and $m = 4$ and 8 for $m =5$, $m = 6$, and $m = 8$.

 In addition to computing the equilibria, we also approximate the optimal Bayes risk.
 For Section \ref{subsec:synthetic}, we run gradient descent for $10,000$ iterations with learning rate equal to one and parameters initialized to independent Gaussians with zero mean and standard deviation $0.1$.
-For Section \ref{subsec:image}, we run gradient descent for $50,000$ iterations with learning rate equal to $10$ and parameters initialized to independent Gaussians with zero mean and standard deviation $0.1$.
+For Section \ref{subsec:image}, we run gradient descent for $50,000$ iterations with learning rate equal to $0.1$ and parameters initialized to independent Gaussians with zero mean and standard deviation $0.005$.
+For Section \ref{subsec:image10}, we run gradient descent for $70,000$ iterations with learning rate equal to $0.1$ and parameters initialized to independent Gaussians with zero mean and standard deviation $0.005$.

 \paragraph{Generation of the synthetic dataset.} In Setting 1 (Figures \ref{fig:theory-bayes}, \ref{fig:theory-bayes-varyw}, and \ref{fig:simulations-bayes}), we consider a zero-dimensional population where $Y \mid X$ is distributed as a Bernoulli with probability $\alpha$.
 In Figure \ref{fig:simulations-bayes}, the meaning of a zero-dimensional representation is that the only parameter is the bias.